Runaway Tram: Statistics

 Runaway Tram is 36 ft tall, 922 ft long, and reaches speeds of up to 28.6 mi/h.
 The coaster runs a single 10 car train, each car of seats 2 riders in a single row for a total occupancy of 20 riders.
 In addition, the coaster occupies a 194.6' x 87.9' site.
 The ride's track is supported by 118 support columns.

 Model

 Runaway Tram was manufactured by Zierer, and is one of their Force models.
 The layout is that of the Force 281 variant, which is composed of a single booster wheel lift hill and helix, as well as various twists and turns.
 As of 2021, only four of the 281 variant have been built, including Flight School (2019) at Emerald Park in Ireland and Flyvende Ørn (2018) at Legoland Billund Resort in Denmark.
-The latter installation served as a direct influence for Runaway Tram's installation, as park representatives had ridden it during a Scandinavia park tour in 2018 and felt that the attraction was the correct fit for Morey's.
+The latter coaster served as a direct influence for Runaway Tram's installation, as Morey's representatives had ridden it during a Scandinavia business trip in 2018 and felt that the attraction was the correct fit for their park.